patriciogonzalezvivo/PixelSpiritDeck/README.md

 ### Shop

-Get your PixelSpirit Deck 3rd Edition, PREORDER NOW!
-The shop will be open until the 1st of May.
-Shipping will start in June, please plan your shipping address accordingly!
+Get your PixelSpirit Deck 3rd Edition NOW!
+Shop will be open until the 1st of May and shipping will start in June (please have in mind when you plan your shipping address).

 <div id="shop" class="centering-panel">
     <div class="centering-element" id='product-component-d9b6f93439a'></div>